Shots Fired at Border Patrol Agents During Vehicle Pursuit in Arizona

 The pursuit continued until other responding law enforcement officers were able to assist in stopping the SUV.
 Agents found two people locked inside the trunk.

-Pinal County Sheriff’s Office deputies and the Arizona Department of Public Safety assisted in the chase which eventually ended after police initiated a pit maneuver on Interstate 10, ABC15 in Arizona reported.
+Pinal County Sheriff’s Office deputies and the Arizona Department of Public Safety assisted in the chase, which eventually ended after police initiated a pit maneuver on Interstate 10, ABC15 in Arizona reported.

 During the pursuit, speeds reached as high as 110 miles per hour, according to radio traffic captured by the local ABC affiliate.
 DPS troopers reportedly used spike strips and a pit maneuver to stop the fleeing vehicle.